ai-glimpse/toynlp/toynlp/bert/README.md

 As a result, I added many try-except blocks to handle the error in dataloader worker gracefully, so that the training process can continue even if some errors occur in the data loading process.
 You can see this in the current implementation code(the `bert/dataset.py` file).
 The code is not clean at all, but it just works.

+### Use wrong tokenizer at evaluation

+When I evaluate the pre-train model by finetuning on SST2 dataset, I mistakenly use the old tokenizer(trained on 10% bookcorpus dataset) instead of the new tokenizer(trained on 90% bookcorpus dataset, the holdout 10% data is used for val/test) to tokenize the input text, which leads to poor performance of the finetune model on SST2 dataset.
+With wrong tokenizer, the best test accuracy is about 83%, while with the correct tokenizer, the best test accuracy is about 89%.